-Canada needs action to ensure everyone can access healthcare
+Canada needs action to ensure everyone can access health care

 Moreover, the pandemic has forced many with other health conditions to avoid or delay seeking care; we are only beginning to understand the indirect consequences of COVID-19 on population health.

 Fourth, policy changes have been short-sighted.
-Our governments are failing to recognize that the pandemic has only amplified chronically pre-existing cracks in our healthcare system.
-Over the years, healthcare professionals, international human rights bodies and community organizations have made it clear: denying healthcare on the basis of immigration status is a human rights violation and threat to public health.
+Our governments are failing to recognize that the pandemic has only amplified chronically pre-existing cracks in our health-care system.
+Over the years, health-care professionals, international human rights bodies and community organizations have made it clear: denying health care on the basis of immigration status is a human rights violation and threat to public health.

-Ensuring permanent access to healthcare for migrants improves health and safety for all communities in Canada; it leads to reduced health care costs and improved health outcomes.
+Ensuring permanent access to health care for migrants improves health and safety for all communities in Canada; it leads to reduced health-care costs and improved health outcomes.

 An opportunity for consistent and sustainable policy change

 While we have rightly acknowledged this pandemic as a crisis, we must also see the opportunity for sustainable policy change.
-We have an opportunity as a country to recognize and remediate gaps woven into our healthcare system for decades.
+We have an opportunity as a country to recognize and remediate gaps woven into our health-care system for decades.

 We are at a critical juncture.
-It is time for a paradigm shift for our society: if there was ever a time for action around recognizing health as a universal human right and creating systemic changes to ensure consistent and sustainable access to healthcare for all, it is now.
+It is time for a paradigm shift for our society: if there was ever a time for action around recognizing health as a universal human right and creating systemic changes to ensure consistent and sustainable access to health care for all, it is now.

 Hisham Shokr is an incoming medical student at Western University, Nisha Kansal is an incoming family medicine resident physician at McMaster University, Arnav Agarwal is an internal medicine resident physician at the University of Toronto.
 All three are members of OHIP For All, and the National Healthcare For All Coalition.